peterkhayat/codepath-prework/README.md

 The following **additional** features are implemented:

+- [] List anything else that you can get done to improve the app!

-- [Add a slider that decides how many buttons are on the website.
+Add a slider that decides how many buttons are on the website.
-Also, a function so that the pitch of my sounds can be changed every time the sequence is changed.]
-List anything else that you can get done to improve the app!
+Also, a function so that the pitch of my sounds can be changed every time the sequence is changed.

 ## Video Walkthrough (GIF)